Emergency Brake Assist (EBA), or simply Brake Assist (BA), is a car safety system designed to decrease stopping distances in rapid braking situations.

 #1.
 Faulty Sensor

 Brake Assist uses multiple sensors, which vary on the vehicle’s make and model.
-These measure hydraulic pressure, wheel rotational speed, and even the locations of the brake and accelerator pedals.
+These measure hydraulic pressure, wheel rotational speed, and even the positions of the brake and accelerator pedals.

-If a critical sensor fails, it can prompt the system to display a Service Brake Assist light on the dash.
+If a vital sensor fails, it can prompt the system to display a Service Brake Assist light on the dash.

 #2.
 Old Or Low Brake Fluid

-Once the Brake Assist system detects swift braking, the master cylinder will pre-fill the brakes with hydraulic fluid.
+Once the Brake Assist system detects rapid braking, the master cylinder will pre-fill the brakes with hydraulic fluid.

 Yet, if the car’s brake fluid is low, the system can struggle to build enough pressure.
 In this case, a Service Brake Assist light, or another indicator, may appear.